20 Backyard Wedding Ideas

 6. Procure the Proper Permits

-Before booking vendors, reach out to your town administrators to learn about necessary permits and local laws, regulations, and ordinances you’ll need to follow.
+Before booking vendors, contact your town administrators to learn about local laws, regulations, and ordinances you'll need to follow and what permits you need.
 If permits are required, let your vendors know because they might have to complete and file extra paperwork.

 7. Have a Photography Plan

 Having a solid idea of what you want gives your photographer a great foundation to build on and ensures photos and videos go off without a hitch.
-Once you’ve chosen a photographer, we recommend doing a few things early on:
+We recommend doing these things early on:

-1. Give your photographer a list of must-have shots and locations where you want to take photos.
+- Give your photographer a list of must-have shots, shots to avoid, and locations (including addresses) where you want to take photos.

-2. Ask your photographer how much time they need for pre-ceremony shots, such as getting ready, “first look,” couple, and group portraits.
+- Ask your photographer how much time they need for pre- and post-ceremony shots.

-6. If you’re not doing a “first look,” schedule a cocktail hour after the ceremony so guests can toast to your happiness while you finish up photos.
+- If you're not doing a "first look," plan a cocktail hour after the ceremony so guests can toast to your happiness while you finish up photos.

 8. Hire Help

-If it’s in your budget, consider hiring someone to help plan your backyard wedding.
+If it's in your budget, consider hiring someone to assist you in planning your backyard wedding.
 There are different types of wedding professionals that will help you based on your needs:

-2. Wedding coordinator – A wedding coordinator focuses on managing your wedding day, not pre-planning.
-They’ll create a timeline, make sure everyone sticks to it, and handle any other day-of details so you don’t have to.
+- Wedding coordinator: A wedding coordinator manages your wedding day, not pre-planning.
+They'll work with you beforehand to create a timeline and handle any day-of details so you don't have to.

-3. Wedding designer – A wedding designer’s sole purpose is to make your backyard wedding visually stunning.
-They’ll come to your home and help create a design concept you love that fits the space and your budget.
-On your wedding day, they’ll oversee the setup and teardown of all decor, from flowers to lighting.
+- Wedding designer: A wedding designer's sole purpose is to make your backyard wedding visually stunning.
+They'll help create a design concept that fits your vision, space, and budget.
+On your wedding day, they'll oversee the setup and teardown of all decor.

-Insurance for weddings isn’t required, but having it and not needing it is better than the alternative.
-A Junebug Weddings post suggests finding out what your homeowner’s insurance covers and checking with your vendors to see what insurance they carry.
-Don’t be afraid to ask questions and read insurance policies to learn what you’re responsible for.
+Insurance for weddings isn't required, but having it and not needing it is better than the alternative.
+We suggest finding out what your homeowner's insurance covers and checking with your vendors to see what insurance they carry.
+Don't be afraid to ask questions and read insurance policies to learn what you're responsible for.

 10. Have a Backup Power Source